japer-technology/forgejo-society/FORGEJO-SOCIETY-INSTALLATION/theme/README.md

 ## Credits

-Society is adapted from the [Melosso/forgejo-theme-melosso](https://github.com/melosso/forgejo-theme-melosso) is adapted from the [Dracula/Alucard theme](https://forge.axfive.net/Taylor/forgejo-theme-dracula) originally created by [Taylor C. Richberger](https://forge.axfive.net/Taylor).
+Our Society is adapted from the [Melosso/forgejo-theme-melosso](https://github.com/melosso/forgejo-theme-melosso) is adapted from the [Dracula/Alucard theme](https://forge.axfive.net/Taylor/forgejo-theme-dracula) originally created by [Taylor C. Richberger](https://forge.axfive.net/Taylor).